turingschool/backend-curriculum-site/module2/lessons/big-o.md

 ### Prep Needs

-* Cut/banded number cards like 1-27
+* Cut number cards.
+Use [this document](https://docs.google.com/document/d/1JPCqs418QEbhbUUdqESzkilB7RcOl6CXw8gP2ncqKiU/edit?usp=sharing) with 216 random numbers for at least 10 pairs
 * Snack trays to hold number cards
 * Post-It notes of 1-12 for instructor board demos
 * Printed copies of the algorithm break-out pages